 The Austrian Cyber Security Strategy (Österreichische Strategie für Cyber Sicherheit / ÖSCS) was launched in 2013 as a comprehensive and proactive concept for protecting cyber space and the people in virtual space while guaranteeing human rights.

-It enhances the security and resilience of Austrian infrastructures and services in cyber space.
+It is designed to enhance the security and resilience of Austrian infrastructures and services in cyber space.
 Most importantly, it builds awareness and confidence in the Austrian society.

 The strategy identifies 7 objectives related actions and measures:

 Obj.
 1 - Structures and processes: Establishing a Cyber Security Steering Group (2012), responsible for coordinating measures relating to cybersecurity at a political-strategic level, monitoring and supporting the implementation of the ACSS, preparing an annual Cyber Security Report and advising the federal government in all matters relating to cyber security.
 Creating a structure for coordination at operational level, including analyis of the periodic incident-related cybersecurity landscape.
 Establishing a Cyber Crisis Management.
 Strengthening existing cyber structures: Computer Emergency Response Teams (CERTs).

 Obj.
 2 - Governance: Establishing a modern regulatory framework.
 Defining minimum standards.
 Preparing an annual report on cybersecurity.

 Obj.
 3 - Co-operation between the government, economy and society: Establishing a Cyber Security Platform.
 Strengthening support for SMEs.
 Preparing a Cyber Security Communication Strategy.

 Obj.
 4 - Protection of critical infrastructures: Improving the resilience of critical infrastructures.